notaryproject/notation/specs/commandline/error-handling-guideline.md

 [Recommended solution]
 ```

-Error code is an optional information.
-If the error message is generated from the server side, it may include error code.
-Command usage is also an optional information but it's recommended to be printed out when user input doesn't follow the standard usage or examples.
+- Error code is an optional information.
+If the error message is generated from the server side, it may include error code or [warn code](https://www.rfc-editor.org/rfc/rfc7234#section-5.5).
+It could be printed out alongside the error description.
+- Command usage is also an optional information but it's recommended to be printed out when user input doesn't follow the standard usage or examples.

-Recommended solution is required and should follow the general guiding principles described above.
+- Recommended solution is required and should follow the general guiding principles described above.

 ### Examples